pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 output action.

-Operands in input expressions are values drawn from Signal K paths in eiter the "notification...." or "electrical.switches...." trees.
+Operands in input expressions are values drawn from Signal K paths in either the "notification...." or "electrical.switches...." trees.
 Output actions include writing values into the same Signal K trees or issuing a switch bank operating command over a specified control channel.